Neil Patrick Harris, Cranston go for Tonys on Broadway's big night

-NEW YORK Broadway rolls out the red carpet on Sunday for the 68th annual Tony Awards, theatre's top honours, in a star-studded ceremony at New York's Radio City Music Hall with Hugh Jackman returning to host the show for the fourth time.
+NEW YORK, June 8 Broadway rolls out the red carpet on Sunday for the 68th annual Tony Awards, theater's top honors, in a star-studded ceremony at New York's Radio City Music Hall with Hugh Jackman returning to host the show for the fourth time.

 Clint Eastwood, Bradley Cooper and Orlando Bloom will be among those appearing while Tony nominees Neil Patrick Harris and Idina Menzel are set to perform during the show, along with Sting, who will give a preview of his upcoming Broadway debut musical "The Last Ship."